LadaChernenko/bird_species_guide/README_eng.md

 ## Dataset preparation
 [code for collecting dataset ](https://github.com/LadaChernenko/bird_species_guide/tree/main/collecting_dataset)

-A dataset was collected based on the Latin names of birds from the European part of Russia In total, 350 species were included in the dataset.
+A dataset was collected for neural network training.
+It was based on the latin names of birds from european part of Russia and included 350 species in total.

 At least 100 images per class.